-Timothy Obermier, Ph.D., Chair - 308-865-8504
+Timothy Obermier, Ph.D., Chair - 308-865-8504 Graduate Faculty

-Graduate Faculty Professor: L. Kuskie, Obermier Associate Professor: Ashman
+Professor: L. Kuskie, Obermier Assistant Professor: Meznarich

 Courses with the prefix ITEC and SFED are offered by the department.
+See pages 84 (ITEC) and 89 (SFED).

 Safety Center

 The primary purpose of the Nebraska Safety Center at the University of Nebraska at Kearney is to help meet the growing need for Safety Education.
 Graduate courses are provided for those who plan teaching, administrative or supervisory careers in traffic safety and industrial safety.